mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 - Run `make` see a list of available targets.
 - Run `make test` to run all unit tests.
 - Run `make lint` to validate against our linting rules.
-- Run `E2E_TAGS=e2e,atlas make e2e-test` will run end to end tests against an Atlas instance, please make sure to have set `MCLI_*` variables pointing to that instance.
+- Run `E2E_TAGS=e2e,atlas make e2e-test` will run end-to-end tests against an Atlas instance, please make sure to have set `MCLI_*` variables pointing to that instance.
 - Run `E2E_TAGS=cloudmanager,remote,generic make e2e-test` will run end-to-end tests against a Cloud Manager instance.<br />
   Please remember to: (a) have a running automation agent, and (b) set MCLI\_\* variables to point to your Cloud Manager instance.